Ruben-Hohls/mdshow-goals_First-Draft/README.md

 # mdshow goals First draft
-> Simple Readme that outlines the goals and expectations of the project "mdshow" with an overview of the technology stacked currently implemented.
+> Simple Readme that outlines the goals and expectations of the project "mdshow" while listing the technology stacked currently implemented.

 ---